deveshdatwani/trendsonthemap/README.md

 ## Installation and Launch (Linux)

-From the Terminal, clone the github repository with the command
+clone this repository with the command

 ```
 git clone https://github.com/deveshdatwani/trendsonthemap